 Please refer to the section of this manual entitled: "Characterizing the Dec.
-Axis Motions," which explains how to use Diffraction Limited's Maxim DL[TM] software to characterize your mount's performance.
+Axis Motions," which explains how to use Diffraction Limited's Maxim DLTM software to characterize your mount's performance.

 When I press the E button on my keypad, it takes forever for the star to finally stop.
-Adjusting the backlash control using the keypad helped, but the problem is still there.

 First, the problem is most often caused by the worm and worm wheel not being in mesh (this is often the case when a used mount is purchased and the previous owner never ever adjusted the worm mesh or the mesh was altered during shipment).
 When the worm is out of mesh, it takes the motor many seconds to reverse the tooth contact from leading to trailing edge because it is running at the very slow sidereal rate.
-One could simply dial in an appropriate amount of R.A. backlash into the keypad in order to compensate for this.
-R.A. backlash compensation simply kicks the motor momentarily in the opposite direction at high speed until the opposite teeth have made contact and sidereal tracking can take place.
-The ideal solution is to adjust the worm backlash so that this delay does not occur.
-Please refer to the section in this manual entitled: "Adjustments to Remove Worm Gear Backlash".
+Backlash adjustment is very easy to accomplish on the 1100GTO that has the Auto Adjusting Motor Gearboxes.
+Please refer to the section in this manual entitled: "Gear Mesh in the 1100GTO".